 Korah, the city garbage dump just outside Addis Ababa, Ethiopia, is home to more than 120,000 people living in poverty, many with HIV/AIDS, leprosy, TB and other diseases.
-Mission Ethiopia, Embracing Hope for Ethiopia, and Carry 117 are a few of the many outreach efforts that were established to empower residents of this community, freeing them from a life of begging and scavenging the trash for items to sell.
+Caring for Korah, Embracing Hope for Ethiopia, and Carry 117 are a few of the many outreach efforts that were established to empower residents of this community, freeing them from a life of begging and scavenging the trash for items to sell.

 The Zambian Soap Company is committed to furthering African communities through sustainable and organic farming techniques.
 Many of the workers are adult orphans or women who’ve been widowed by the AIDS epidemic.
+Clothed in Hope is breaking the cycle of poverty by empowering women one stitch at a time.
 All profits go into community initiatives overseen by the local Zambian churches.

 Mercy Covers is an outreach of the St. Bryce Missions that provides skills training, personal finance management, education, discipleship, and meaningful work for women in rural Costa Rica.

 The sex trade industry enslaves countless women in India.
 Freeset employs more than 160 women full time.
 Not only do these fair jobs provide support for their families, it offers the women freedom and dignity.
 JOYN takes artisans living in poverty and joins them with the thriving fashion world in the step-by-step handmade process.
 Village Artisan believes that every person has a story and they work to tell those of the disadvantaged through their beautiful creations.

 The young women employed by Tukula are trained seamstresses who have found it difficult to find work or are on the verge of dropping out of school.
 In addition to a fair wage, they receive medical care and access to savings programs.